Taif Mecca Region, Saudi Arabia Travel Guide

 Taif's mountainous ground offers a range of activities for nature lovers.

-Al Hada and Al Shafa have numerous unofficial hiking trails, from easy strolls in parks to challenging treks on unpaved paths.
+Al Hada and Al Shafa have numerous unofficial hiking trails, from easy strolls in recreational areas to challenging treks on unpaved paths.
 Local guidance or navigation apps are useful for safety.

-Recreational cycling is possible in large public parks.
-Mountain biking is suitable for experienced riders on unpaved trails in Al Hada and Al Shafa, as dedicated routes are limited.
+Recreational cycling can be done in large public parks.
+Mountain biking is good for experienced riders on unpaved trails in Al Hada and Al Shafa, as dedicated routes are limited.

-Taif is an inland city; water sports like snorkeling or diving are not available here.
-For such experiences, coastal cities are options.
+Taif is a city not on the coast; water sports like snorkeling or diving are not available here.
+For similar experiences, coastal cities are options.

 Always maintain a safe distance from baboons and never feed them, as this might bring about aggressive behavior and health risks.